howonlee/howonlee.github.io/_posts/2020-02-12-I%20Add%2020%20Seconds%20of%20Latency%20to%20Every%20Website%20I%20Visit.md

 Your best bet for a web browser in a laptop or desktop is [Crackbook Revival](https://chrome.google.com/webstore/detail/crackbook-revival/fakedinbmdjifniaepnfbplcheaecebc?hl=en).
 It has a fully configurable site list and has an option for linearly increasing the amount of latency upon more viewing.

+Simon HE emailed me saying that you can use [this Firefox extension](https://github.com/OskarDamkjaer/FirefoxDelayWebpage) if you're on Firefox.

 For the other applications in the laptop or desktop, turn on [Charles Proxy](https://www.charlesproxy.com/), and use its [throttling functionality](https://www.charlesproxy.com/documentation/proxying/throttling/).
 Instead of its intended purpose as developer tools, you can just turn it on permanently.

 On iOS, turn on the developer mode and then turn on the [network link conditioner](https://nshipster.com/network-link-conditioner/) permanently.